Comelec janitor-turned-researcher passes 2016 bar exams

 Comendador said he aspired to continue his studies to at least be on the same level as his wife, who is an engineer.

 He worked as a janitor at the Comelec from 2007 to 2010.
-He then took an eligibility examination and was admiited as legal researcher.
+He then took an eligibility examination and was admitted as legal researcher.

-in 2011, he entered law school using his Comelec for his tuition.
+In 2011, he entered law school using his Comelec salary for his tuition.
 He said his wife helped with the household expenses.

 While reviewing, he said he got sick and was hospitalized.
 His condition did not deter him from studying.